haitanghuadeng/havedocker/README.md

 > `Method name change from 0.1.3.3`

+> Break up the logic = New ` DockerError.
+Py `

-> `Docker state formatted output from 0.1.3.4`
+> `Docker state formatted output from ...`

 <br>

-### 🚧Feature push for unknown version:
+### 🚧Feature push for unknown version

+1. Local methods are being refactored
-1. Docker monitoring will be added, and `docker stats` will obtain real-time data.
+2. Docker monitoring will be added, and `docker stats` will obtain realtime data.
-2. 📚 ` usage ` are writing...
+3. 📚 ` usage ` are writing